 Traditions: Sweet Marjoram was sacred to Shiva and Vishnu in India, and Osiris in Egypt.
 Newly married Greek couples would be crowned with marjoram flowers.
 In Sicily, marjoram was thought to have to the power to banish sorrow.

 Applications: Sweet Marjoram is the Queen of the aromatic herbs.
-It is a tonic, a digestive and a sedative so it is known to relieve anxiety and insomnia.
+It is a tonic, a digestive, an expectorant, and a sedative so it is known to relieve anxiety and insomnia.
 Pliny prescribed ingesting marjoram for stomach disorders.
-Thankfully we do not endure many scorpion stings these days, but back in the days of Platina, he recommended marjoram to be ground, mixed with vinegar, then applied to the sting.
+Thankfully we do not endure many scorpion stings these days, but in the days of Platina, he recommended marjoram to be ground, mixed with vinegar, then applied to the sting.
 In medieval times along with thyme, marjoram was effective as a meat preservative and a disinfectant.
 The Medical School of Salerno (10th-13th centuries) recommended ingesting marjoram as an antispasmodic and a good expectorant.
 Sachets and poultices included this herb and were pressed onto the chest.
 Mixed with honey, it was consumed to reduce or omit coughs.
 In ancient Greece, Sweet Marjoram was used in ointments to help retain color in hair and eyebrows.
 Today it is widely used by the cosmetic industry for soaps, creams, gels and lotions.
 Do not use during pregnancy.